 4. Practice makes “perfect“

-This is a great thing about Yoga – the results are very visible and you get what you give.
+This is a great thing about yoga – the results in your asanas can be very visible over time, and you tend to get what you give.
 I used to hate headstands – they hurt my head and gave me migraines.
 I still don’t love them, but I appreciate that I can now get myself into a headstand and keep upright because over time I’ve learned how to press my forearms into the mat, slightly external rotate the shoulders, keep my core stable and slowly extend my legs towards the ceiling.
 It constantly gives you something to work towards and improve on, and has taught me to stay motivated and not to give up so quickly and feel frustrated if it feels like you’re plateauing.

 5. Be still

 I wouldn’t say that I have a short fuse.
 But all of my friends and family probably would.
 When you’re practicing yoga, you breathe into a pose, even if it’s uncomfortable, and when you’re lying in Savasana you let your body consciously take in the effects of your session (learn some tips for how to truly surrender in Savasana here).
 I’ve learned to be a little less reactive and a little more still in my daily life, to take a breath, and take the time to think about how I want to react before throwing something against a wall.
-And if that doesn’t work, there’s always margaritas.
+And if that doesn’t work, there’s always margaritas and a good catch up with friends.

 Between stimulus and response, there is a space.
 In that space lies our freedom and power to choose our response.
 In our response lies our growth and freedom. – Viktor Frankl